CONTACTS

 The validity period of passports cannot be extended.
 If your passport has less than six months validity, you will need to apply for a new passport.

-No. Once a passport is reported lost or stolen to the Embassy, it is immediately and automatically cancelled to prevent mala-fide travelers from using it.
+Once a passport is reported lost or stolen to the Embassy, it is immediately and automatically cancelled to prevent mala-fide travelers from using it.
 Even if you recover your passport, it must be replaced, as you will experience significant problems if you attempt to use it to travel.

 The Embassy will notify you by email once they receive your passport from Immigration Department of Malaysia in Putrajaya (Headquarters).
 However, before coming to collect your passport, you should visit our website for Embassy Consular hours and public holiday schedule.